 This can serve as a proactive measure and make the difference between suspension or debarment.
 If you are recommended for suspension or debarment actions, you must act quickly because your business’ future is at risk.
 Read more about Administrative Agreements During Suspension or Debarment.

-As a general rule, the FAR establishes contracting agencies must only contract with “responsible” contractors.
-In other words, when it comes to debarment and suspension of government contractors under FAR Part 9.4 and FAR 52.209 6, contractors are under greater scrutiny during the performance stage of their contracts.
+As a general rule, the FAR establishes contracting agencies government wide must only contract with “responsible” contractors.
+In other words, when it comes to debarment or suspension of government contractors under FAR Part 9.4 and FAR 52.209 6, contractors are under greater scrutiny during the performance stage of their contracts.

 Your goal is to continue to bring in business for your company.
 Suspension, although serious, suggests that the government recognizes that your company could quickly do certain things to get your company back on track.

-When responding to both a federal debarment and suspension action, the goal is to show the debarring official that your company is a responsible contractor.
+When responding to both a federal suspension debarment action, the goal is to show the debarring official that your company is a responsible contractor.